- Who Is Involved in the Effective Health Care Program

 Who is Involved in the Effective Health Care Program

-The Effective Health Care (EHC) Program partners with networks of researchers and clinical teams across North America, using input from stakeholders throughout the process of comparative effectiveness research, translation, dissemination, and implementation of research findings.
+The Effective Health Care (EHC) Program partners with networks of researchers and clinical teams across North America, using input from stakeholders throughout the process of research, systematic review, translation, dissemination, and implementation of research findings.

 - Individual investigators and their research groups at academic institutions and other research centers generate new evidence from original research.